 But as we’ve seen, even high-end flagships can have very different levels of power consumption.
 See the situation with Samsung’s Exynos and Snapdragon Galaxy S20 flagships.
 Manufacturers can also under or overclock chipsets and even alter the CPU scheduler to hit their preferred performance and power points.

 There are some excellent examples of extra hardware sucking down the battery juice too.
 The Google Pixel 4 and its Soli radar system is a prime example of a feature that drains much more battery than a handset without it.
 Including a time-of-flight camera focusing system, more powerful stereo speakers, or a 4K display all impact battery life.
 Even something seemingly as small as charging up the S Pen on recent Galaxy Note phones adds up.
 These features make handsets unique, but they come with a price.

 Manufacturers balance high performance and demanding hardware against all-day battery life, capacity, and costs.

-The trend in faster refresh rate displays plays a big part as to why modern phones consume so much power.
-This appears to be the reason that the Samsung Galaxy S20 series phones stick to 60Hz out of the box, despite technically supporting 120Hz.
-The Pixel 4’s 90Hz mode is also linked to display brightness in an attempt to save battery life.
-The reason being that the faster display content refreshed, the more power the display and phone’s processor consume.
+The trend in faster refresh rate displays plays a big part in why modern phones consume so much power.
+This appears to be why the Samsung Galaxy S20 series phones stick to 60Hz out of the box, despite technically supporting 120Hz.
+The Pixel 4’s 90Hz mode is also linked to display brightness to save battery life.
+The reason being that the faster display content is refreshed, the more power the display and phone’s processor consume.